Drew Waters Player Props: Royals vs. Twins

-On Friday, Drew Waters (on the back of going 0-for-3) and the Kansas City Royals face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 8:10 PM ET.
+Drew Waters -- with a slugging percentage of .222 in his past 10 games (including no homers) -- will be in action for the Kansas City Royals against the Minnesota Twins, with Bailey Ober on the hill, on July 29 at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Guardians.
+He had a one-hit showing in his most recent game (1-for-4) against the Twins.

 Drew Waters Game Info & Props vs. the Twins